 Despite its relative simplicity ((strikeouts – walks)/total batters faced), K-BB% is a relatively good predictor of short-term success.
 One investigation found that it was better than competing metrics—FIP, xFIP, SIERA—at predicting runs allowed in-season.

 Defense-independent pitching statistics like FIP and xFIP try and more accurately measure pitcher performance by excluding things beyond a pitcher’s control.
 FIP looks just at the three true outcomes—K, BB, and HR. xFIP goes a step further and tries to be more predictive than FIP by stripping out some of the randomness underlying a pitcher’s home run rate, normalizing his HR/FB%.

 Indeed, a lot of pitchers sporting unfavorable strikeout-walk differentials have more of a problem with bases-on-balls than punchouts.
 Lance Lynn, for example, strikes out, around 21% of batters.
 Slightly below average, but respectable.
 Marco Gonzales strikes out about as many, and he’s been quite good.
 What’s the difference?
 Among other things, it’s Lynn’s astronomical 14.2% walk rate.
-On the flip side, last year Robbie Ray had the highest qualified walk rate, but, because he struck out almost every other batter he faced (well, a third of them anyway), he was quite good.
+On the flip side, last year Robbie Ray had the highest qualified walk rate, but, because he struck out like every other batter he faced (well, a third of them anyway), he was quite good.
 If you issue a lot of walks you’re not sunk, you just have to strike out a ton of guys to make up for it.

-Next, let’s look at some guys with similar strikeout numbers.
+Next, let’s look at some guys with similar strikeout numbers.: